-When your business requires the flexibility and mobility of remote access without compromising security, VPNX allows fast, mobile connectivity via a multipoint, secure private network to networks:
+So if your business requires the flexibility of a managed remote access service without compromising security, VPNX allows fast, secure and managed connectivity via a multipoint, secure private network, to your equipment that may be:

-- Behind existing firewalls or security devices – in fact anywhere where one entity needs secure access into or behind another entity's network or infrastructure, e.g. venture capitalists needing to ensure the contractual obligations for investment are being observed, or for building management and maintenance.
+- behind existing third-party or customer firewalls or security devices – in fact anywhere where one entity needs secure access into or behind another entity's network or infrastructure, e.g. venture capitalists needing to ensure the contractual obligations for investment are being observed, or for building management and maintenance.

-- Remote locations – e.g. outside broadcast, secure alarm systems or just facilitating Internet access from remote locations – but pushed securely back to your head office, enabling your security policy to be applied even to the remote traffic.
+- at remote locations – e.g. outside broadcast, secure alarm systems or just facilitating Internet access from remote locations – but pushed securely back to your head office, enabling your corporate security policy to be applied even to the remote traffic.

-- behind satellite broadband connectivity – L3n's testing of multipoint secure Machine 2 Machine (M2M or site-to-site) SSL VPN running over satellite broadband indicates that IPsec doesn't work as well as our lighter weight (but just as secure) SSL/TLS.
+- behind satellite broadband connectivity – L3n's testing of multipoint protocols running over satellite broadband indicates that IPsec doesn't work as well as our lighter weight encryption protocols

 How does it work?

-To use the VPNX system, a managed VPNX Endpoint (VEP) hardware unit is simply connected to a wired Internet connection or is set to access a mobile/wifi connection – even inside a network, behind a firewall or other security device.
-The VEP will automatically call OUT to an allocated VPNX server using the same type of connection and security employed in the banking industry.
+To use the VPNX system, a managed VPNX EndPoint (VEP) hardware unit is simply connected to a wired Internet connection or is set to access a mobile/wifi connection – even inside a network, behind a firewall or other security device.
+The VEP will automatically call OUT to an allocated VPNX server using our industry standard modern encryption protocols.

-Due to the automated, certificate-based access to the central VPNX server, the VEPs are therefore 'zero touch' installations.
+Due to the automated access to the central VPNX server, the VEPs are therefore 'zero touch' installations.
 The box is simply connected to an Internet link with DHCP address allocation and powered up.
-Assuming any firewall in the flow allows access to banking websites, the system will access the VPNX server successfully.

 The VPNX system has been tested to work well with IP, voice and video in addition to normal data within the limits of the available bandwidth.